tomasgiden/tomasgiden.github.io/content/blog/post-12.md

 ---
-title: "How To Use Checklists To Improve Your UX"
+title: How To Use Checklists To Improve Your UX
-date: 2019-10-29T10:07:47+06:00
+date: 2019-10-29T04:07:47.000+00:00
-draft: false

-# post thumb
-image: "images/news/f8.jpg"
+image: images/news/f8.jpg

-# meta description
-description: "this is meta description"
+description: this is meta description

-# taxonomies
 categories:
-  - "Programming Language"
+- Programming Language
 tags:
-  - "Game"
+- Game
-  - "HTML"
+- HTML
-  - "Python"
+- Python
-  - "New"
+- New

-# post type
-type: "post"
+type: post
+draft: true

 ---
 # Heading 1
 ## Heading 2
 ### Heading 3